“He might have been small for those farm chores at Duck Run,” recalled Roy’s pop with a chuckle, “but he was just as ornery as the mules.”

 Roy came west with his family during the Great Depression and was working picking peaches in Southern California.
 He began singing on the radio with the Sons of the Pioneers, and then on the road where he met Arline Wilkins who won a contest baking Roy’s favorite lemon pie.
 They married and started a family.
 In child birth with “Dusty,” Roy’s only natural son, Arline passed away before coming home from the hospital.

-When he heard Republic Pictures was looking for a singing cowboy, he literally fell in the stage door and in 1937, signed his contract and the rest was history for The King of the Cowboys for 88 films.
+When he heard Republic Pictures was looking for a singing cowboy, he literally fell in the stage door and in 1937, signed his contract and the rest was history for The King of the Cowboys and his 88 films.

 For more on the life of Roy Rogers, you can read: